-- Just before removing the cookie dough bites from the freezer, make the chocolate coating.
-In a small saucepan or double boiler over medium heat, combine the mini chocolate chip, peanut butter, and coconut oil and stir until melted and smooth.
+- Before removing the cookie dough bites from the freezer, prepare the chocolate coating.
+In a small saucepan or double boiler over medium heat, combine the 1/2 cup mini chocolate chip, 2 tablespoons peanut butter, and 2 teaspoons coconut oil.
+Heat slowly and stir until melted and smooth.

-- Place the bites back in the fridge or freezer to allow the chocolate to harden.
-After the chocolate has hardened, if you’d like, add an extra drizzle of chocolate on top and sprinkle with coarse sea salt or chocolate shavings.
+- Optional step: Once the chocolate has hardened, if you’d like, add an extra drizzle of melted chocolate on top of each bite and sprinkle with coarse sea salt or chocolate shavings.